 We are not robots.
 We feel things.
 We can't survive on comedic bromances and CGI-ed action sequences alone.
 We like our joy, but we need our sadness, too.
-So bring a box of Kleenex and settle in for some melancholic movie-watching.
-It's not about wallowing in misery.
-It's about getting lost in a story that captures the full human experience, with all of its highs and lows.
+So bring a box of tissues or dried out makeup wipes and settle in for some melancholic film-watching.
+It's not about wallowing in misery, it's about getting lost in a story that captures the full human experience, with all of its highs and lows.

-A good drama hits you right where it hurts, whether it's Blue Valentine's broken romance or Fruitvale Station's sense of injustice.
+A good drama hits you right where it hurts, whether it's Call Me By Your Name's starcrossed romance or Fruitvale Station's sense of injustice.
 If these cinematic tear-jerkers don't have you crying, keening, and curling up into a little ball, we don't know what will.